two human hands painting acting books acting theory

 Your turn!

 Now it’s your turn.
-Try doing the five whys, with the starting question “Why do I want to be an actor?”
+Try doing the five whys method, with the starting question “Why do I want to be an actor?”
 Try to be honest with yourself.

 Your answer may be completely different from the example I shared.
 That’s okay, everyone’s answer will be different and equally valid.
 It just has to be true.